South Sudan rival leaders agree to form coalition government

-JUBA, South Sudan (AP) — South Sudan’s rival leaders on Thursday announced they have agreed to form a coalition government just two days before the latest deadline, a major step in the emergence from a five-year civil war that killed nearly 400,000 people and shattered life in the world’s youngest nation.
+JUBA, South Sudan (AP) — South Sudan’s rival leaders on Thursday announced they have agreed to form a coalition government just two days before the deadline, a breakthrough after months of delays and a major step in the emergence from a five-year civil war that killed nearly 400,000 people in the world’s youngest nation.

 The rival leaders had twice missed deadlines in the past year to form the transitional government that is expected to lead to elections in three years’ time, much to the impatience of the United States and others.
 Without that new government, many feared, South Sudan might slide into fighting again.

-The president said security arrangements, one key issue, will be resolved after the government’s formation.
-He added that the protection of Machar and others from the opposition will be under his responsibility.
+The president said security arrangements, one crucial issue, will be resolved after the government’s formation.
+He said the protection of Machar and others with the opposition will be under his responsibility.

+“As for the other details that we have yet to agree upon, we will continue to iron and negotiate them out,” Kiir said.

+Another politically sensitive issue, the number of states, appears to have been resolvedafter Kiir over the weekend announced a “painful” compromise of 10 plus three administrative areas, down from 32.

-These changes are for the sake of peace to prevail, Kiir said.
+The changes are for the sake of peace to prevail, Kiir said Thursday.
 And he called on the more than 2 million people who fled South Sudan during the conflict to finally come home.

 South Sudan’s civil war broke out just two years after the nation danced in the streets to celebrate a long-fought independence from Sudan.
 The conflict badly hurt the oil-rich nation’s economy, and roughly half the country’s 12 million people are hungry today.